JHU-PL-Lab/www-fpse/lecture/idiomatic-fp.md

  * But, instead of adding to array you are usually updating in-place which is constant
  * Updating one element of a list is worst-case O(n) - re-build whole list
  * Random access of nth element: O(n) list, O(1) array.
+ * If you want fast random access to a "list" that is not growing / shrinking / changing, can use an `array`.

 `Map` vs `Hashtbl`
  * `Map` is implemented like the `dict` of the homework, but avoids the worst case of an unbalanced tree (on average the `dict` should be good but it could build a long thin tree in worst case)